-Dining Rights and Accommodation
+Dining Rights and Guest Rooms

 - A Member may dine as a guest of the College at High Table up to four times each academic year (once a term and once in the Long Vacation residence), provided a Fellow is present to preside.
-On one of those occasions, overnight accommodation is free of charge for the Member if it is available.
+On one of those occasions, if it is available, overnight accommodation is free of charge for the Member.

 It is regrettably not normally possible for spouses/partners to dine at the High Table.
-However, for the academic year 2014-2015, the College will hold six “Members’ Evenings”, when up to ten Members and their guests (ten people in all) may dine at the College’s expense.
+However, for the academic year 2018-2019, the College will hold six “Members’ Evenings”, when up to ten Members and their guests (twenty people in all) may dine at the College’s expense.
 It is recommended that large parties of Members, or Members and their spouses/partners, should seek to use these evenings as particularly good opportunities to dine in the College.

 The College would be grateful to be informed at the earliest opportunity if a Member’s plans to visit have to be amended.
-The College also regrets that it will be necessary to charge a Member for the full cost of the room in the event that that Member should cancel his or her visit without notice.
+Pembroke regrets that it will be necessary to charge a Member for the full cost of the room in the event that that Member should cancel his or her visit without giving at least 24 hours’ notice.

 How to book

 Arrangements for dining or for staying in a guest room should be made by completing and submitting the Accommodation and Dining Online Booking Form.
 If you experience any difficulties using the online form, please phone the Development Office on +44 (0)1223 339079 or email firstname.lastname@example.org.
 A provisional guest room booking will be made on receipt of the enquiry.
 We ask that payment be made within one working day of booking to confirm the booking by telephoning +44 (0)1223 339079 with your payment details.
 A full refund can be provided if the booking is cancelled with at least 24 hours’ notice.